-Stan Warwrinka (Switzerland) and Donald Young (U.S.)
+Stan Wawrinka (Switzerland) and Donald Young (U.S.)

 On July 31, Akoyans in the Washington, DC, area enjoyed an evening of camaraderie, food, and professional tennis at the 2018 Citi Open.
-The previous night’s wet weather became our boon: we had the opportunity to watch three-time grand slam champion Stan Warwrinka of Switzerland take on Donald Young of the U.S. in a match that had been postponed by rain.
-Young bested Warwrinka in three sets, which included two tie-breaks.
+The previous night’s wet weather became our boon: we had the opportunity to watch three-time grand slam champion Stan Wawrinka of Switzerland take on Donald Young of the U.S. in a match that had been postponed by rain.
+Young bested Wawrinka in three sets, which included two tie-breaks.
 Akoya’s tennis aficionados deemed the action on the court excellent.

 Celebrating its 50th year, the Citi Open benefits the Washington Tennis & Education Foundation, of which Akoya is a proud supporter.

 We’re excited to announce that Dana Reid joined our team as a communications director and project manager on July 11 and is currently supporting the Defense Health Agency.
 Dana recently celebrated her retirement from a 20+ year career with the U.S. Coast Guard, where she specialized in strategic planning and policy analysis for national security.

 In her spare time, Dana can be found sharpening her pencil for the NY Times and LA Times Sunday crosswords or sharpening her knives to cook signature dishes for friends and family, including her husband and 13-year-old daughter.

 DLC annual conference in Boston, MA, July 9 – July 11, 2018

 Since 2016, Akoya has worked with the DesignLights ConsortiumTM to plan and execute its annual Stakeholder Meeting — a marquee event that draws 250 attendees for three days of education, collaboration, and networking.
 This year’s meeting, held this past July, had particular significance, as the host city was none other than Boston, MA — the DLC’s hometown.